lboro-rdm/AuroaActionLearning/README.md

 # AuroaActionLearning
-An app that askes questions from the Aurora Action Learning Set
+An app that asks questions from the Aurora Action Learning Set.

+Shared under a CC-BY-NC licence.